Contact Dermatitis has affected me in a huge way this last month. It actually took me by surprise.

 I tried using the tea tree oil first.
 Guess what?
 Yep, it had absolutely no effect.
 I still think it's ringworm, so I used the over the counter anti-fungal spray.
 No help either.
 Now the spot has grown to several inches in diameter.

-I start thinking that maybe this is strep, or staph, because my wife's grandmother spent a week in the local hospital, and maybe the wound has become infected with a viral or bacterial agent.
+I start thinking that maybe this is strep, or staph, because my wife's grandmother whom we take care of daily, spent a week in the local hospital, and maybe the wound has become infected with a viral or bacterial agent.
 Again, more tea tree oil, but no help.

 Third stage, the wound is now seeping yellow goo, and the skin texture is bubbled and feels like lizard skin.
 I press on with a vitamin c flush to rid my body of the germs and the toxins.
 No help.